Elmiron and Your Eyes: What the Research Shows About Pigmentary Maculopathy

-From General Health Oversight to Occupational Exposure Concern
+From General Health Awareness to Targeted Drug Safety

 Elmiron (pentosan polysulfate sodium) is a medication approved for the treatment of interstitial cystitis, a chronic bladder condition.
-Over the past decade, a growing body of evidence has linked long-term use of Elmiron to a distinct form of retinal toxicity known as pigmentary maculopathy.
+Over the past decade, a growing body of evidence has linked long-term use of Elmiron to a specific retinal condition known as pigmentary maculopathy.
 This section examines the causation, clinical presentation, mechanistic pathways, and risk considerations associated with this adverse effect, drawing exclusively from the provided evidence.
-The clinical presentation of pigmentary maculopathy associated with Elmiron is characterized by pigmentary changes in the retina, specifically in the macula, the central area responsible for sharp, detailed vision.
-The condition is identified through ophthalmologic examination, including color fundoscopic photography, ocular coherence tomography (OCT), and auto-fluorescence imaging (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-Visual symptoms reported in affected patients include difficulty reading, slow adjustment to low or reduced light environments, and blurred vision (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-The visual consequences of these pigmentary changes are not fully characterized, but they may be irreversible (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-Diagnosis relies on multimodal imaging, with retina specialists evaluating findings using established criteria (https://pubmed.ncbi.nlm.nih.gov/41049115/).
+The clinical presentation of pigmentary maculopathy includes pigmentary changes in the macula, diagnosed through ophthalmologic examination including color fundoscopic photography, ocular coherence tomography (OCT), and auto-fluorescence imaging (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+Visual symptoms reported include difficulty reading, slow adjustment to low or reduced light environments, and blurred vision (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+The visual consequences may be irreversible (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).

 Elmiron is a semi-synthetic polysaccharide with anticoagulant and anti-inflammatory properties.
 Its exact mechanism in interstitial cystitis is not fully understood, but it is thought to coat the bladder wall.
-The drug's adverse effect profile has been evaluated in clinical trials involving 2,627 patients (2,343 women, 262 men, 22 unknown) with a mean age of 47 years.
-Of these, 128 patients were in a 3-month trial, and the remaining 2,499 were in a long-term, unblinded trial.
-Serious adverse events occurred in 33 patients (1.3%), and deaths occurred in 6 patients (0.2%), though these appeared related to other concurrent illnesses or procedures (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-Post-marketing surveillance through the FDA Adverse Event Reporting System (FAERS) has identified a substantial number of adverse-event reports associated with Elmiron.
-The most frequently reported events include maculopathy (1,382 reports), off-label use (1,361 reports), retinal pigmentation (607 reports), dry age-related macular degeneration (560 reports), and pigmentary maculopathy (442 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ELMIRON).
-Other notable reports include visual impairment (150 reports), retinal dystrophy (141 reports), and neovascular age-related macular degeneration (141 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ELMIRON).
-These data underscore the frequency and severity of retinal adverse effects linked to Elmiron.
+The drug has been evaluated in clinical trials involving 2,627 patients, with a mean age of 47 years (range 18 to 88), of whom 22% were over 60 (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+Serious adverse events occurred in 1.3% of patients, and deaths were rare and generally attributed to other causes (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+However, post-marketing surveillance through the FDA Adverse Event Reporting System (FAERS) has identified a significant signal for retinal toxicity.
+The most frequently reported adverse events associated with Elmiron include maculopathy (1,382 reports), retinal pigmentation (607 reports), and pigmentary maculopathy (442 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ELMIRON).
+Other related events include dry age-related macular degeneration (560 reports), macular degeneration (212 reports), and retinal dystrophy (141 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ELMIRON).
+These reports underscore a consistent pattern of retinal damage linked to Elmiron exposure.

 Mechanistic Pathways and Risk Factors